Denatured Spirit, Country Liquor and the Statutory Frame

 Special Methylated Spirit (SMS) encompasses about 10 approved formulas (Denatured Alcohol Specifications DAS 1 to DAS 10) under the UK Denatured Alcohol Regulations 2005, each tailored to a specific industrial application.
 For example, DAS 1 (isopropyl alcohol-denatured ethanol, used in cosmetic hand sanitisers) and DAS 8 (tertiary butyl alcohol-denatured spirit, used in fuel blending) have different analytical profiles.
 Forensic analysis of an SMS-derived product must identify which DAS formula was used, as this constrains the supply chain (each formula is associated with specific licensed purchaser categories).

-The forensic significance of the IMS/CDA/SMS distinction appears most clearly in cases where denatured spirit is fraudulently converted to beverage use or blended with illicit spirits.
-A GC-FID chromatogram of a fraudulent product shows: if IMS was the source, methanol without pyridine, MIBK, MEK, or Bitrex; if Indian-specification CDA was the source, methanol plus pyridine and MIBK; if UK-specification CDA was the source, methanol plus MEK and (on LC) Bitrex.
-The denaturant profile is the forensic fingerprint of the product's regulatory origin.
+The forensic relevance of the IMS/CDA/SMS distinction is most direct in cases where denatured spirit is fraudulently converted to beverage use or blended with illicit spirits.
+The same sample collection and chain-of-custody discipline that governs drug exhibits applies to beverage seizures: liquid samples must go into glass vials with PTFE-lined caps, not PE bags, to prevent adulteration of the very evidence being tested.
+A GC-FID chromatogram of a fraudulent product reflects the source formula: IMS-derived product shows methanol without pyridine, MIBK, MEK, or Bitrex; Indian-specification CDA shows methanol plus pyridine and MIBK; UK-specification CDA shows methanol plus MEK and, on LC, Bitrex.
+The denaturant profile identifies the product's regulatory origin.

 Country liquor in India is the generic category for locally produced alcoholic beverages made from fermented and distilled traditional substrates, governed under state excise law rather than the central FSSAI framework that applies to Indian-made foreign liquor (IMFL).
 The term encompasses a wide variety of products: